dungba88/caffe-python3-install/README.md

 - Uncomment `CPU_ONLY := 1`
 - Uncomment `WITH_PYTHON_LAYER := 1`
+- Uncomment `OPENCV_VERSION := 3`
 - Uncomment section with Python3
-- Uncomment `OPENCV_VERSION := 3`
-- Add `/usr/include/hdf5/serial` to INCLUDE_DIRS (https://github.com/BVLC/caffe/issues/4808)
-- Change `BLAS := atlas` to `BLAS := open` to use openblas instead.
-I have `undefined symbol cblas_sgemm` when using atlas.

-4. Modify Makefile

-- Change `hdf5_hl` and `hdf5` in LIBRARIES to `hdf5_serial_hl` and `hdf5_serial` respectively

-5. Additional changes

-- Create symbolic link from libboost_python-py35.so to libboost_python3 (https://github.com/BVLC/caffe/issues/4843)

 6. Compile and test